You’ve done it.

 There’s something about getting a product you already like for an even better price.
 Adding a discount email to your post-purchase funnel is pretty straight forward.

-Test using copy like “A special discount just for you” or “We love you!
+To optimize effectiveness, try including copy such as “A special discount just for you” or “We love you!
 Here’s X% off your next purchase”.

 Why say this or something to this effect?